 The standard Apple Watch comes with either a polished or space black stainless steel case and a choice of different straps.
 The Apple Sport Watch comes with either a space gray or silver anodized aluminum case and a Sport Band.
 Finally, the Apple Watch Edition is available with either an 18-karat rose or yellow gold case, and a choice of exclusive straps.

 The straps come in a variety of colours and styles depending on which model Apple Watch you go for.
 They include the Sports band which is available in black, blue, green, pink and white.
 There’s a Leather Loop in bright blue, light brown and stone.
 For those that prefer metal straps, there’s a Milanese Loop in stainless steel, and a Link Bracelet in brushed stainless steel and polished space black.

 One of the most interesting aspects of Apple’s new smartwatch, is how you actually operate it.
 Although it does feature a touchscreen, a large number of functions are carried out via a dial that Apple is calling the Digital Crown.
-Located on the side of the device, the Digital Crown allows you to scroll, zoom and navigate – without obstructing the display with your finger.
+Located on the side of the device, the Digital Crown allows you to scroll, zoom and navigate – without making worrying about if the Apple watch unable to update, or obstructing the display with your finger.
 In addition, it also works as both a home, and Siri button – which I’ll cover later.